 It is the policy of JCMTD that passengers sitting in the front seat should wear the seat belt.
 This may include a person using a mobility device for transportation seating.
 When a passenger seated in a front seat including a person using a mobility device for transportation does not want to use the seatbelt the driver will record that the passenger does not want to wear the seat belt and request the passenger sign the trip sheet or an alternative form documenting that he/she did not want to wear the seatbelt.

 Priority Seating and Standee

 Priority seating is reserved in all transit vehicles for passengers with disabilities who prefer to utilize that seating.
-In buses, the priority seating is located in the front of the vehicle.
+In buses, the priority seating is located at the front of the vehicle.
 Priority seating areas are designated with appropriate signage.

 Generally, passengers who have a disability cannot be required to use these priority seating areas if they prefer to sit elsewhere.
 However, if the priority seating area on the bus is also the securement location used for tying down mobility devices, passengers using mobility devices may not occupy the aisle on the bus and are required to keep their mobility device within that designated securement location.

 If priority seating areas are occupied by passengers who do not have a disability and a passenger with a disability who needs priority seating boards the bus the driver is required to ask the passenger occupying the priority seats to move or stand.
 In most cases standee situations are not required or a preferred way of transportation.
 Special arrangements should not be made to the route.
 The standee option should be given to the passenger if the route will continue at less than fifty-five (55) miles per hour.